OswaldHurlem/OHUnityVector/README.md

 # Oswald Hurlem's Unity Vector Library and Generator

 ## Development/Epistemic status
 I am a C++ and C# developer with five years of experience.
 This is the first ever library I've put out for public consumption.
 I am not certain it is bug-free, especially when it comes to the python code generator.
 I am using this code in my own project, [Swedish Cubes for Unity](https://yave.handmade.network/).
-I am interested in hashing out the details of this library with a party who intends to use it.
+Some of the vector types and functions within will not just be used within Swedish Cubes but also its API, so I am interested in hashing out the details of this library with a party who intends to use it or Swedish Cubes.
 Breaking changes to names and calling conventions are not out of the question.

 ## Description
 This is a library that includes several types of non-float vector types, many operations for vector types,